william-gr/middleware/src/dispatcher/tests/README.txt

-Run tests from directory: middleware/src/dispatcher/tests PYTHONPATH should be set to ../client/python:../../py-fnutils TESTHOST should point to the server IP the tests are running on: example: 10.5.0.160
+Run tests from directory: middleware/src/dispatcher/tests PYTHONPATH should be set to ../client/python:../../py-fnutils TESTHOST should point to the server IP the tests are running on: example: 10.5.0.160 TESTUSER should be root
+TESTPWD should be the password

 Packages to install prior to running the tests: